Specification of the rebuilt organ, with changes noted

 Director of Music’s thoughts

 Our priority in all aspects of the rebuilding of the organ is to make it function well and dependably in the long term.
-New 61-note slider soundboards with inbuilt actions will replace both the failing electro-pneumatic manual soundboards and the expeditious assortment of off-note chests by which the manual compass was extended and some Choir upperwork added.
-New expression boxes for Swell and Choir will accommodate the slightly larger soundboards and will contribute, along with rationalised winding and compact modern electrics, to a more orderly and efficient layout with improved maintenance access.
+New 61-note slider soundboards with inbuilt actions will replace both the failing electro-pneumatic manual soundboards and the expeditious assortment of off-note chests by which the manual compass has been extended and some Choir upperwork added.
+New expression boxes for Swell and Choir will accommodate the larger soundboards and will contribute, along with new and modern and compact wind and electrical systems, to an orderly and efficient new layout with improved maintenance access.
 Apart from the majority of the pipework, only the console, the blower and a number of Pedal chests are being retained and refurbished.

 Tonally, the existing set-up is large and comprehensive with some splendid colours, but much of it lacks beauty, clarity and coherence.
-The most significant and exciting development is an all-new Great principal chorus, including a 16-foot Double Open Diapason which not only befits the organ and the building, but will be playable as a very welcome metal 16’ Pedal flue stop, and enables the current Great 16ft stop to be restored to its original and useful function of Swell Bourdon.
+The most significant and exciting development is an all-new Great principal chorus, including a 16-foot Double Open Diapason which not only befits the organ and the building, but will be playable as a very welcome metal 16’ Pedal flue stop, and enables the current Great 16ft rank to be restored to its original and rather useful function of Swell Bourdon.
 Five ranks of Swell mixture-work over two stops will be replaced with a single stop of four new ranks, and the Choir upperwork will also be replaced with new.
-The Choir Dulciana rank, though useful in its current configuration as a 16’ and 8’ unit on Choir and Pedal, is to be rationalised for reasons of Choir box space and consistency of wind supply; the bulk of it becomes a ‘straight’ 8’ stop on the Choir main soundboard, while the 16’ octave forms the basis of an otherwise new, independent Pedal stop.
+The Choir Dulciana rank, though useful in its current configuration as a 16’ and 8’ unit on Choir and Pedal, is to be rationalised for reasons of Choir box space and consistency of wind supply; the bulk of it becomes a ‘straight’ 8’ stop on the Choir main soundboard, while the ‘Haskelled’ 16’ octave forms the basis of an otherwise new, independent Pedal stop.